oracle-livelabs/analytics-ai/atom/provision/provision.md

 ## Introduction

-This lab will take you thru the step needed to provision Oracle Digital Assistant & Visual Builder Cloud Service
+This lab will take you through the steps needed to provision Oracle Digital Assistant & Visual Builder Cloud Service

 Estimated Time: 1 hours 30 minutes